 Expanding your bottom line and selling to customers abroad is likely part of your business strategy or on your roadmap.
 It is no wonder why, according to a study by the Institute for International Economics, U.S. companies that export not only grow faster, but are nearly 8.5 percent less likely to go out of business than non-exporting companies.

 - Competitive edge.
 By expanding the potential consumer base for your product to other countries, it can make you more competitive.
-There is demand for American made products.
-The United States is known for high quality and innovative products with exceptional customer service and trustworthy business practices in general.
+There is a demand for American-made products.
+The United States is known for high-quality and innovative products with exceptional customer service and trustworthy business practices in general.
 Remember, if your competitors are doing it, they have an advantage over you and maybe a reason to look at exporting.

 - Faster growth and profits.
 As stated previously, a business that exports is less likely to go out of business.
 This is in part because of added export sales.
 Other studies have shown that exporters tend to grow 22 percent faster than those that do not.
-More sales tend to bring more profits that create more jobs and benefit employees as well with better paying jobs.
+More sales tend to bring more profits that create more jobs and benefits employees as well with better-paying jobs.

 - Exploring your markets.
 Lastly, although many more benefits exist, let’s talk about your foreign markets.
 Travel the world to meet and close business with your foreign partners.
 Who would not want to take advantage of these benefits that can turn work into fun by learning and exploring other cultures and taking in all that the rest of the world has to offer?

 This all sounds great and companies already exporting may have already seen the benefits.
 So why do more companies not get on board and start exporting?
 More often there is uncertainty to jump into the unknown, for example, what are the limitations and regulations for exporting a product, do I have the right team in place, what is this going to cost, what is my risk, where do I get started, and the list goes on.
 Regardless if you are already exporting or looking to do so, here are some important questions to add to your export compliance checklist.